-It’s no secret that practicing the same technique over and over can feel really boring.
+It’s no secret that working on the same technique over and over during guitar practice can feel really boring.

 But what if you took a common guitar technique (or a lick you know very well) and found new ways to play it on guitar?

 Think about string bends.
 How many different ways to bend strings do you know?

 If your answer is less than 10, you have a big opportunity to improve your guitar playing very quickly.

 Watch this guitar practice video to see several cool examples of string bends: